 3. Product Description Tag

-Basically, the formula to write meta description for eCommerce success is the core keyword plus general product unique selling points with ending up a call to action, such as learn more, shop now.
+Basically, the formula to write a meta description for eCommerce success is the core keyword plus general product unique selling points with ending up a call to action, such as learn more, shop now.

 We don’t need to highlight the SKU price, inventory, because Google Shopping SERP independently shows this information.
 But again, please add the core keyword